UIMSolutions/uim/orm/uim/orm/classes/tables/README.md

     "behaviors": behaviorRegistry
 ]);

 Pay attention to the connection and schema configuration settings, they aren’t string values but objects.
-The connection will take an object of Cake\Database\Connection and schema Cake\Database\Schema\Collection.
+The connection will take an object of uim\Database\Connection and schema uim\Database\Schema\Collection.

 If your table also does additional configuration in its initialize() method, those values will overwrite the ones provided to the registry.